TeamTeaMC/Ecliptic-Seasons/docs/source/en/datapack.md

-## Data Packs
+Supporting data packs is a fundamental part of Minecraft mod development, and Ecliptic Seasons are no exception.

-Supporting data packs is a foundational feature for Minecraft mods, and this is no exception for Ecliptic Seasons.
-Due to limited development time, only a few data pack types are currently supported.
+This chapter introduces several tags and advancement systems related to Ecliptic Seasons.

 ## Biome Weather (Localized Weather)